rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-quotas/_index.md

 In situations where several teams share a cluster, one team may overconsume the resources available.
 To prevent this overconsumption, you can apply a _project quota_, which creates a pool of resources that the project's namespaces can use, resources being things like data or processing power.

-## Project Quotas vs. Resource Quotas
+## Rancher Resource Quotas vs. Native Kubernetes Resource Quotas

 Resource quotas in Rancher work similarly to how they do in the [native version of Kubernetes](https://kubernetes.io/docs/concepts/policy/resource-quotas/).
 However, Rancher's version of resource quotas have a few key differences from the Kubernetes version.